 data

-Data.frame used in the model creation using mxModel or lavaan are input here.
+A data.frame used for building the tree.
 Order of modeled variables and predictors is not important when providing a dataset to semtree.

 control